loft-demos/vcluster-platform-demo-app-template/vcluster-platform-demo-generator.md

 Not all.
 Known limitations:

-- Ingress-based wakeup doesn’t currently work in nested vClusters.
+- Ingress-based wakeup doesn’t currently work in nested vCluster instances.
 - Central Admission Control works only if policy engines (e.g., Kyverno) run in the child vCluster.

 ---